Skip to content

 fax +1 517.318.3065

-Joseph Colaianne counsels public and private clients in connection with complex public infrastructure projects, including financing, transactional, real estate, regulatory compliance, and governance.
+Joseph W. Colaianne counsels public and private clients in connection with complex public infrastructure projects, including financing, transactional, real estate, regulatory compliance and municipal governance.

-Joe has more than 30 years of experience in municipal and public sector law.
-He is well-versed in federal and state statutes governing the financing of public infrastructure, environmental due diligence and compliance, water resources, land use regulations, and municipal water, sewer, drainage and lake level infrastructure projects.
+Joe has more than 34 years’ experience in municipal and public sector law.
+He is well-versed in federal and state statutes governing the financing of public infrastructure, environmental due diligence and compliance, water resources, land use regulations, and municipal water, sewer, storm drainage, lake level, and fiber optic infrastructure projects.
 Where these laws and practice areas intersect, Joe excels at producing results for clients leading to successful solutions to complex public and private infrastructure undertakings.
-Joe works with both public, non-profits and private sector clients in the areas of real estate, planning and zoning, environmental regulation, construction, contracts, and litigation.
-He has significant experience in state administrative tribunals, state and federal trial and appellate courts.
+Joe works with both public, non-profits and private sector clients in the areas of real estate, planning and zoning, Act 425 annexations, ballot proposals (i.e. police and fire millages), environmental regulation, construction, contracts, and litigation.
+He has significant experience in state administrative tribunals, state and federal trial, and appellate courts.

-Joe has a wide array of public and private clients, including municipalities (counties, cities, townships, and villages; drain and water resources commissioners, and drainage districts), engineering and environmental consultants, financial institutions, and real estate developers.
-He works closely with numerous municipalities and drainage districts with financing public infrastructure projects.
+Joe has wide array of public and private clients, including municipalities and public authorities, such as counties, cities, townships, and villages; drain and water resources commissioners, and drainage districts, as well as engineering and environmental consultants, financial institutions, and real estate developers.
+He works closely with numerous municipalities, public authorities and drainage districts with implementation and financing of public infrastructure projects.
 He is bond counsel to several municipalities and drainage districts, providing legal advice in connection with financing options.
-Since joining the Clark Hill team in 2015, Joe has assisted with the financing of almost half-billion dollars in public infrastructure projects.
-In the area of municipal law, Joe regularly assists clients on compliance with the Open Meetings Act and Freedom of Information Act, legislation and general municipal governance.
+Since joining the Clark Hill team in 2015, Joe has assisted with the financing of almost half billion dollars in public infrastructure projects.
+In the area of municipal law, Joe regularly counsels municipal clients on compliance with the Open Meetings Act and Freedom of Information Act, legislation, intermunicipal cooperation, and general municipal governance.

 Joe is a regular presenter and Michigan Association of County Drain Commissioner conferences and district meetings.
 Topics include: “Financing Chapter 20 Drains,” “Ethics and Conflicts of Interest for Drain Commissioners,” “Drain Easement Encroachments,” and “Lake Improvement Boards.”